iameberedavid/Kofi-and-Brothers-Company-Limited/README.md

 # KOFI AND BROTHERS COMPANY LIMITED

+N/B: The datasets used are publicly available.
 Kofi and Brothers Company Limited deals in the production and sale of bikes.
 There has been a growing concern as to how to maximize revenue while delivering on their goal to provide affordable biking solutions to everyone.
-As a data analyst, I was approached by the marketing manager of the company to help gain insights into their data.
+As a data analyst, I am to help the marketing manager of the company gain insights into their data in order to make informed decisions.

 **Analytical Questions**
 1. What is the average income for females?